edmundeisenberg/transcript2sub/README.md

 This is %

 [all the code may be viewed by right clicking on the page and selecting (view source)]

+## Note on the VTT Format

+For documentation of the VTT format please go to [Mozilla's WebVTT guide](https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API).

 ## Content Registration